All Episodes

 You pushed the envelope.

-pushed the envelope it turns out back in 2010 right at the ignition point of the Lois Learner IRS scandal all the evidence that the House and the Senate came up with in looking at how did the IRS get the idea to target conservative nonprofit groups uh and unlawfully go after them.
+All the evidence that the House and the Senate came up with and looking at how did the IRS get the idea to target conservative nonprofit groups and unlawfully go after them.

 Well, it started with an email that, in fact, I just dug this up out of my old notes just a little bit ago, Sean.